arrow-kt/arrow/kategory-docs/docs/docs/effects/async/README.md

 #### (() -> Either<Throwable, A>)#runAsyncUnsafe

 Runs the current function in the AsyncContext passed as a parameter.
+It doesn't await for its result.
+Use `bind()` on the return, or the alias `bindAsyncUnsafe()`.

 While there is no wrapping of exceptions, the left side of the [`Either`]({{ '/docs/datatypes/either' | relative_url }}) represents an error in the execution.